ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-4}

-You can use the UI, CLI, API or Terraform to create and manage your file shares.
+You can use the UI, CLI, API, or Terraform to create and manage your file shares.

 ### Can I mount file shares on a Windows operating system?
 {: faq}